Opinion | Vote for president and the Senate. But pay attention to these reforms on state ballots, too.

 Five reforms that advance these goals are on the ballot around the country.

+In Alaska and Massachusetts, voters have a chance to adopt ranked-choice voting.
 In Alaska, voters can embrace ranked-choice voting in general elections combined with nonpartisan, open top-four primaries for state executive and legislative offices and for federal offices.
 In Massachusetts, voters will consider ranked-choice voting in both primaries and general elections for state and federal offices other than the presidency.
 Allowing voters to rank their first, second and third choices, and so on, ensures that no one takes office without having a majority of voters behind them.
 This encourages a greater diversity of candidates to seek office.
 It reduces the negativity of campaigning, since candidates need to build broad coalitions, not drive wedges to get their limited plurality portion of the electorate to turn out.
 (Disclosure: I am a co-chair for the “Yes on 2” campaign for ranked-choice voting in Massachusetts.)

 In Alaska and Oregon, voters have the chance to tackle money in politics with robust disclosure laws and new limits on campaign finance.
 In Oregon, the proposed amendment would permit the state legislature and local governments to pass laws and ordinances to cap campaign contributions and spending; require campaigns to publicly disclose contributions and expenditures; and require that political advertisements include the identity of the people or entities that financed them.